FusionAuth/fusionauth-site/site/_posts/2021-04-01-fusionauth-introduces-simplepass.md

 Understandably proud of the team and their recent breakthrough, DeGroff confidently added "We're disrupting passwords.
 I don't even know what that means, but I'm pretty sure that is what is happening."

+Here's a brief demo showing this innovative new technology:

+{% include _youtube-video.liquid youtubeid="OjvLnZVNaKQ" %}

 CEO Brian Pontarelli was skeptical of the technology at first.
 However, when shown how easy it allowed him to log into his Hotmail account, he was blown away.